SQream/sqream_docs/reference/sql/sql_statements/index.rst

    * - Command
      - Usage
+   * - :ref:`abort`
+     - Performs a graceful stop, known as an abort, on an active statement
    * - :ref:`describe_locks`
      - Returns a list of locks from across your cluster
    * - :ref:`describe_saved_queries_list`